keedio/camus-1/docs/intro.rst

    You can download prebuilt versions of Camus as part of the `Confluent Platform <http://confluent.io/downloads/>`_.
 To install from source, follow the instructions in the `Development`_ section.
-   Before starting a Camus job you must have Haddop, Kafka, and the Schema Registry running.
+   Before starting a Camus job you must have Hadoop, Kafka, and the Schema Registry running.
 You can find instructions for Kafka and the Schema Registry in the `Schema Registry repository <http://github.com/confluentinc/schema-registry>`_.
    This `guide <http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cdh_qs_cdh5_pseudo.html>`_.